joebailey26/CDA404-Web-Technologies/Report/Documentation/README.md

 I regularly commited the code using GIT so that I could go back if I made any mistakes.
 This proved useful when testing out Node.js as I decided in the end that I did not want to use it.

+I had the intention of offering Form Validation using JavaScript, however, upon checking [Can I Use](https://caniuse.com/#feat=form-validation) it is clear that all up-to-date browsers support the HTML5 feature.

 As a further project I made the docs into a static website using VuePress.

 ### Key changes from Initial Designs

 Whilst creating the site I changed the page background to #373737 rather than #212121 because I hadn't realised that this was incorrect in my Figma designs. #373737 was the correct Dark Primary Color as outlined in the Color Choices section of this report.
+Some margins were changed as it is easier to comprehend objects when they are live in the browser.

 ## Accessibility